nicoxmcd/Cloud/Paths/CloudPracticioner/Services.md

 - IT infrastructure lives both in the cloud and in on-prem data centers
 - Connects on-prem technology with cloud based resources
 - Might be in the process of migrating over to the cloud
-- Allows organizations to extend/scale infrastructure in to the cloud while maintaining access to on-premises resources
+- Allows organizations to extend/scale infrastructure in to the cloud while maintaining access to on-prem resources
 - Cloud deployment as a backup/disaster recovery solution **On-premises deployment**
 - Utilizes virtualization technologies and application management to increase efficiency
-- A lot of the setup dos not provde many of the benefits of cloud computing becasue resources are all on-site
+- A lot of the setup dos not provide many of the benefits of cloud computing
 - Has very low latency (lag) because resources are on-site and don't require traveling through the internet
 - Provides dedicated resources, which may be an industry requirement
 - Necessary for organization requiring data privacy such as medical orgs